-The first accrobranch adventure parks appeared around two decades ago and, despite laudable progress in the fixation techniques, damages still occur.
-Whereas many park promotors use damage limiting fixations, claiming that they leave no trace is often more a marketing gimmick than a reflection of reality.
+The first accrobranch adventure parks appeared around three decades ago and, despite laudable progress in the fixation techniques, damages still occur.
+Whereas many park promotors use damage-limiting fixations, claiming that they leave no trace is often more a marketing gimmick than a reflection of reality.

 As, today, the regulators require parks to comply with a lot of norms, those are mainly geared towards ensuring public safety.
 The trees, that provide the very activity that bring revenue to the park managers and joy to their visitor, are the ones who suffer most from the lack of interest they receive.

-For Tees and People, the “No Trace” philosophy is to learn to coexist with the trees, woods and forests, and we develop systems to achieve just that!
+For “Trees and People”, the “No Trace” philosophy is to learn to coexist with the trees, woods and forests, and we develop systems to achieve just that!

 What are the current fixation options?